cloudera-labs/terraform-cdp-modules/modules/terraform-cdp-deploy/doc_fragments/header.md

 * `ex04-aws-custom-policies` creates a Cloudera on AWS deployment using custom IAM policy documents passed as local static JSON files.
 This example demonstrates how to implement minimal resource access policies and makes use of the [terraform-cdp-aws-pre-reqs module](../terraform-cdp-aws-pre-reqs) to create the required cloud resources with custom policies.

+* `ex05-aws-hybrid` creates a Cloudera Hybrid environment on AWS.
+This example makes use of the [terraform-cdp-aws-pre-reqs module](../terraform-cdp-aws-pre-reqs) to create the required cloud resources.

+* `ex06-azure-hybrid` creates a Cloudera Hybrid environment on Azure.
+This example makes use of the [terraform-cdp-azure-pre-reqs module](../terraform-cdp-azure-pre-reqs) to create the required cloud resources.

+* `ex07-gcp-hybrid` creates a Cloudera Hybrid environment on GCP.
+This example makes use of the [terraform-cdp-gcp-pre-reqs module](../terraform-cdp-gcp-pre-reqs) to create the required cloud resources.

 In each directory an example `terraform.tfvars.sample` values file is included to show input variable values.